 Submitting a financial aid application is only the first step to getting money for college or training after high school.
 Learn how to support your student in what comes next.

 Big takeaway: Encourage students to check any communication portals frequently.
-This includes their email, their FSA account, any college application portals they’ve created, and regular snail mail.
+This includes their email, their FSA account, any college application portals they’ve created, and regular postal mail.

-Visit Federal Student Aid to learn more about what to do after submitting a financial aid application.
-These steps might look different for students completing the TASFA.
+These steps might look different for students completing the Online TASFA.
 Encourage your student to contact the colleges they’re applying to if they have questions or concerns about applying, receiving, or maintaining eligibility for financial aid.

 Explore the following resources to better support your student in completing and submitting a financial aid application this school year.